 While working for the Taito Corporation, designer Nishikado was inspired to create Space Invaders by an early Taito electro-mechanical game called Space Monsters, and by the Atari arcade game Breakout.
 The game was planned to have tanks, planes, and battleships as enemies, but Nishikado was not happy with their onscreen movements.
 He considered making the enemies human (which would have been easier to animate), but scrapped the idea since he thought it would be immoral for players to shoot them.
-After he saw a magazine featuring the 1977 film Star Wars he decided to use a space theme, and based his alien enemies on the squid-like antagonists from the 1953 movie version of The War of the Worlds.
+After he saw a magazine featuring the 1977 film Star Wars, he decided to use a space theme, and based his alien enemies on the squid-like antagonists from the 1953 movie version of The War of the Worlds.

 In spite of his efforts, Nishikado was unable to program the game exactly as he wanted.
 The hardware that he had assembled was not powerful enough to display graphics in color and the enemies moved slower than he had intended.
 Fortunately he discovered that the more enemies that were removed from play, the faster the processor could render those that remained.
 Rather than attempt to design the game to compensate for the speed increase, he opted to leave it in as a challenging gameplay mechanic.

-Soon after its release in Japan Space Invaders became a huge success, completely taking over certain arcades and earning Taito a tidy profit.
+Soon after its release in Japan, Space Invaders became a huge success, completely taking over certain arcades and earning Taito a tidy profit.
 By the end of 1978, Taito had installed 100,000 machines across the country and grossed over $600 million dollars.
+An oft-quoted urban legend states that there was a shortage of 100-yen coins—and subsequent production increase—in Japan attributed to the game.
 By 1980, 300,000 cabinets had been sold in Japan and an additional 60,000 in the United States.
-By 1981, Space Invaders had made Taito more than $1 billion, and continued to bring in over $500 million per year.
-This made it the best-selling video game and highest-grossing entertainment product of its time.
-The 1980 Atari 2600 version represented the first licensed port of an arcade game to a home console, quadrupled sales of the 2600 and became the first title to sell one million cartridges (within one year of its release).
-Ports were also released for the Atari 8-bit computer line and the Atari 5200, as well as the Nintendo Entertainment System.
+By 1981, Space Invaders had made Taito more than $1 billion, and continued to gross an average of $600 million per year, through to 1982, by which time it had grossed $2 billion in quarters (equivalent to $4.6 billion in 2011).
+This made it the best-selling video game and highest-grossing entertainment product of its time, surpassing the then highest-grossing film Star Wars, which had grossed $486 million in movie tickets.

 Recent ports and remakes include Space Invaders Anniversary, released in 2003 for the PlayStation 2 and including nine variants of the core game.
 Space Invaders, Space Invaders Part II and Return of the Invaders were featured in the arcade compilation Taito Legends (released in 2005), and Space Invaders '91, Space Invaders '95, and Space Invaders DX were featured in Taito Legends 2 (released in 2006).
 A remake of the game called Space Invaders Extreme was released for the PSP and Nintendo DS in 2008 and on Xbox Live Arcade in 2009.
 A second remake, Space Invaders Infinity Gene, was released in 2009 on PlayStation Network, Xbox Live Arcade, and iOS devices.